9 healthy things to do in New York City

 Staying fit and healthy in the concrete jungle’s a cinch at this Melbourne expats healthy hotspots.

 1. Body By Simone

 There seems to be a new boutique fitness studio opening every day in New York City.
-From aerial yoga to aquacycling, there is a huge array of workouts to choose from.
-My favorite is Body By Simone, or BBS for short.
+From aerial yoga to aqua cycling, there is a huge array of workouts to choose from.
+My favourite is Body By Simone, or BBS for short.
 Developed by Simone De La Rue (another Aussie expat!) the classes fuse high-energy dance, yoga and pilates.
 My favourite class is their signature ‘Dance Cardio’ class, an hour of non-stop dance, and ‘Tramp Cardio’, a full body workout on mini trampolines!

 2. Hu Kitchen